volodya-lombrozo/newsman/docs/do-you-trust-me.md

 Hence, we can focus on issues opened by a developer in the last month, as these are the ones we will likely address sooner.
 Of course, most of them won't be resolved during the next week, so the developer will need to remove the ones they won't solve during the following week.

-In other words, we get a list of issues created by a developer for the last month, join them using '____' delimeter and send them with the following prompt.
+In other words, we can get a list of issues created by a developer for the last month, join them using '____' delimeter and send them with the following prompt.

 ```txt